 - 42% would pay more for a friendly, welcoming customer experience.

 So what exactly is customer experience?

 The customer experience (CX) is an aggregate of customers’ perceptions and feelings towards a product or a service majorly resulting from the interactions with the brand’s customer service.

 Businesses can provide customer experience to customers with a brand, starting before a purchase is made while using the product or service and querying post-purchase, renewal, or repeat purchase.

 Why eCommerce Stores Need to Focus on Improving CX

 People have shifted to online shopping in a significant way.
-And with the growing competition, businesses have tapped into enhancing the customer experience for better retention and new acquisition of customers.
+And with the growing competition, businesses have tapped into enhancing the customer experience for better retention and new customer acquisition.
 Customer experience is a fundamental factor when it comes to retaining and acquiring customers.
-According to a report by Salesforce, 57% percent of customers have stopped buying from a company because one of their competitors provided a better experience.
+According to a Salesforce report, 57% percent of customers have stopped buying from a company because one of their competitors provided a better experience.

-Four ways e-commerce stores can improve there CX
+Four ways e-commerce stores can improve their CX.

 Here are four ways e-commerce businesses can ace their customer experience strategy.

 1. Focus on Creating Quality Content & Brand Messaging